Medicine Without Medicine: The Radical Cure of a Beloved Cult Doctor

 The late Dr. John Sarno, a professor of rehabilitation medicine at New York University Medical School, challenged conventional wisdom about chronic pain.

-Though small in stature at five-foot-three, his impact on medicine was enormous.
+Though small at five feet three, his impact on medicine was enormous.
 His discoveries, while controversial at the time, offered hope to thousands of chronic pain sufferers.

 As director of the Outpatient Department at the Rusk Institute in 1965, Sarno noticed a pattern: more than half his patients complained of chronic back pain.
 Traditional medical training attributed this to structural spine abnormalities or injury, but treatment results were inconsistent.